EDUCATOR PREPARATION INSTITUTE - FAQs

 What is the EPI program?

 The Educator Preparation Institute is an alternative certification route for individuals who possess a bachelor’s degree in a non-education major.
-Through the completion of the EPI program and Florida Teacher Certification Examinations, candidates are eligible for a 5 year renewable professional teaching certificate for the state of Florida.
-The program consists of 21 credit hours which include 7 courses and 2 field experiences.
+Through the completion of the EPI program and Florida Teacher Certification Examinations, candidates are eligible for a 5 year renewable professional teaching certificate in the state of Florida.
+The program consists of 24 credit hours which includes 8 courses and 2 field experiences.
 Generally, the EPI program can be completed in three semesters, or one year.

 How do I qualify for the EPI program?